SSharath-Kumar/cs5293sp22-project3/README.md

 - Assuming that the unredactor.tsv file has bad lines or corrupted data, such lines are skipped while reading the file
 - Given the limited dataset and the quality of the data, the accuracy of the model is very low.

 **Note:** Validation data/records are not being used as RandomForestClassifier is used for training and prediction.
-The model is not improved upon.
+Also, the model is not saved or improved upon.

 ## Functionality